nkadam8229-jpg/ShopEase/docs/application/LOCAL_STORAGE_EC2_DEPLOYMENT.md

 The `uploads/` directories provide empty locations for newly uploaded images.

-Therefore, after deployment, the administrator must recreate the required catalog data and upload the required images.
+Therefore, after deployment, the administrator must recreate or import the required catalog data and upload the required images.

 ---

-## 21. Complete Command Reference
+## 22. Complete Command Reference

 ### Connect